-State and territory governments have been responsible for delivering school education in their jurisdiction since Australia became a federation.
+State and territory governments have been responsible for delivering school education in their jurisdiction since federation.
 This includes registering and regulating schools (whether government or non-government) and operating government schools.

-However, the Australian Government has a role in education funding and national policy.
-While the Commonwealth does not operate any schools or employ any teachers, funding responsibility is shared between the Australian Government and state and territory governments; and national education policy is decided by all governments working together through the Council of Australian Governments.
+The Australian Government has a role in education funding and national policy.
+While the Commonwealth does not operate any schools or employ any teachers, funding responsibility is shared between the Australian Government and state and territory governments, and national education policy is decided by all governments working together through the National Cabinet.

 Schools receive funding from both the Australian Government and their state or territory government:

-- Government schools account for 65.6 per cent of students in 2020.
+- Government schools account for 64.8% of students in 2022.
 States and territories are the majority public funder of the government sector in line with their constitutional responsibility.
 The Australian Government is the minority public funder.

-- Non-government schools account for 34.4 per cent of students in 2020.
+- Non-government schools account for 35.2% of students in 2022.
 The Australian Government has historically been the majority public funder, reflecting its commitment to supporting parental choice and diversity in the schooling system.
 State and territory governments are the minority public funders.

-While four out of every five school funding dollars comes from public sources, it is not evenly distributed across sectors.
+While 4 out of every 5 school funding dollars comes from public sources, it is not evenly distributed across sectors.
 On average, around three quarters of funding for Catholic schools and less than one half of funding for independent schools is from public sources.
-In contrast, almost 95 per cent of funding for schools in the government sector comes from the Australian Government and state and territory governments.
-The government sector receives around 70 per cent of total combined public funding.
+In contrast, almost 95% of funding for schools in the government sector comes from the Australian Government and state and territory governments.
+The government sector receives around 71% of total combined public funding.

 The Australian Government share of school funding has been increasing over time

-Total combined Australian Government and state and territory funding per student has grown in real terms by 17.0 per cent over the decade from 2008-09 to 2017-18.
-At the same time, Commonwealth funding has grown in real terms by 48.2 per cent.
+Total combined Australian Government and state and territory funding per student has grown in real terms by 21.4% over the decade from 2010-11 to 2019-20.
+At the same time, Commonwealth funding has grown in real terms by 54.4%.

-This means that Australian Government school funding has grown at a much faster rate than state and territory government funding over this time, with the Australian Government share of total public funding increasing from 71.6 per cent in 2008-09 for non-government schools to 75.7 per cent in 2017-18 and 11.2 per cent in 2008-09 to 15.4 per cent in 2017-18 for government schools.
+This means that Australian Government school funding has grown at a much faster rate than state and territory government funding over this time, with the Australian Government share of total public funding increasing from 72.5% in 2010-11 for non-government schools to 77.4% in 2019-20 and 11.4% in 2010-11 to 16.1% in 2019-20 for government schools.

 Consistent Australian Government funding arrangements